 Only when we have accepted that Scripture is a source of objective truth, that it commands our obedience, and that we must accept the discipline of being guided by it over the long term, will we experience conversion - putting on the mind of Christ, as St Paul puts it.

 Don't be dismayed by the long term nature of this way of prayer.
-You should never be put off something because of the time it might take - the time will pass anyway.
-Even if you think you are not capable, just start - fight the good fight, run the face to the finish, keep the faith - do you really have anything better to do?
+Never be put off something because of the time it might take - the time is going to pass anyway.
+Even if you doubt yourself, just start - fight the good fight, run the face to the finish, keep the faith - do you really have anything better to do?